neuland-ingolstadt/neuland.app-native/.github/CONTRIBUTING.md

 -   Use meaningful variable and function names to improve code readability.
 -   Document your code when necessary using inline comments.

 We use the **Husky** git hook to automatically fix commits according to ESLint rules and format them using Prettier.
-Also the commit message is checked for compliance with the Angular commit message style-
 But you can also run these commands manually:

 -   `yarn lint` to check for linting errors